When Colds Strike

 The immune system is unlike any other bodily system in that it involves the complex interaction between physical structures such as the thymus gland as well as complex interactions between hormones and chemical substances in the bloodstream, which ultimately result in conferring immunity.
 This does not even take into account the complex processes that take place in the gut where the beneficial bacteria produce immune-enhancing compounds, neither does it take into account nutritional deficiencies that may exist within the body.

 The immune system relies heavily on nutrients and it is not one single nutrient that helps support the immune system, but all the major vitamins and minerals.
 It is for this reason that I always recommend a good multi-nutrient, preferably from a food state to ensure maximum absorption and utilisation.
-Supplements such as Alive Ultra Potency Once Daily Multivitamin are excellent food state supplements to help prevent nutrient deficiencies.
+Supplements such as Daily Multivitamins One-A-Day are excellent food state supplements to help prevent nutrient deficiencies.